 - In the Learning Experiences box, record every project-related activity or event where you learned something new or developed a skill related to the project.
 Write about what you did, where you did it and what you learned or the skill you practiced.
-Be sure to list the hours of work you dedicated to that event or activity. - In the second, third and fourth tables in the APR: List things raised, grown or improved, honors and awards, citizenship and leadership activities and heap track of your expenses and income related to the leadership activities and keep track of your expenses and income related to that project.
-To find the value of something you made, you might ask an adult partner to help you do some research to find a similar item.
+Be sure to list the hours of work you dedicated to that event or activity. - In the second, third and fourth tables in the APR: List things raised, grown or improved, honors and awards, citizenship and leadership activities and keep track of your expenses and income related to that project.
+To find the value of something you made, you might ask an adult volunteer